tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/meteor/tutorials.whatsapp2.meteor.step_02.md

   </tbody>
 </table>

-> **NOTE:** Ionic elements will always have a prefix of `ion` and are self explanatory.
-Further information about Ionic's HTML elements can be found [here](ionicframework.com/docs/v2/component).
-It's very important to use these elemnts since they are the ones who provides us with the mobile-app look.

-As for now the chat items in our view contain a date of the recent message sent with a very messy and unclear format.
-Let's use a more user friendly format called a 'calendaric format'.
-For this we gonna need a help of a package called `angular2-moment`:

-    $ npm install angular2-moment --save

-Now that it is installed, before we go ahead and use a calendar pipe in our view, we first need to provide it in our component:

-{{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.14"}}

-And now let's apply it:

-{{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.15"}}

-Pipes serves the same proposes as Angular1's filters and they share exactly the same sytanx, only they are called in a different name.

-Lastly for this step, we wanna have the ability to remove chats from our list.
-There are many methods to do so, in our case we want a 'remove' button to appear once we slide the chat item to the left.
-For this we gonna use a specialt element provided to us by Ionic called &lt;ion-item-sliding&gt; and inside of it we gonna define the buttons that should appear once we slide it using an element called &lt;ion-item-options&gt;.
-Let's update the view accordingly:
+As you probably noticed, we used `AsyncPipe` to display the result of Observable under `chat` property.

+Let' make it to look better by creating the `chats.component.scss` file:

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.16"}}

-Note how we used the \(round brackets\) notation on the `click` event.
-These brackets are used to define events and they are part of Angular2's new template syntax.

-Let's add a `removeChat()` method into our component, so the data will actually get updated once we click on the 'remove' button:
+To include those styles in our component we need to:

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.17"}}

+We also want to display date under `createdAt` property in a proper way.
+Moment library contains a package for Angular that will help us.

+    $ npm install angular2-moment@1.0.0-beta.3 --save

+It's not yet available to Whatsapp.
+Let's change it:

+{{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.19"}}

+Now we can use `AmCalendarPipe`:

+{{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.20"}}

+Pipes serves the same proposes as AngularJS' filters and they share exactly the same syntax, only they are called in a different name.

+Last thing before we'll move to the next chapter.
+Those TypeScript errors about missing module are very annoying.
+Good news is, we can simply fix it by declaring a module with a wildcards!

+{{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="2.21"}}

+Now TypeScript expects that every file that ends with `.scss` exports `innerHTML` as a string.

 This is how the chats tab should look like: